Quaintance Block: Architecture

 The unique design of the Quaintance Block has long defied simple explanation and has fascinated the preservation community for years.
-It is made of experimental glazed bricks from the United States Glazed Brick & Pottery works, which operated during the 1910s on far West 8th Street in Golden.
-It is one of only three known remaining buildings using these bricks (including the Maas Residence at 423 10th Street in Golden, and Union Station in downtown Denver), which were renowned in their time for their beauty and would not crack or craze.
+It is made of experimental enameled bricks from the United States Glazed Brick & Pottery works, which operated during the 1910s on far West 8th Street in Golden.
+It is one of only four known remaining buildings using these bricks including Denver Union Station, the Maas Residence at 423 10th Street in Golden, and Byron White United States Courthouse, all of which are either listed upon or officially determined eligible for the National Historic Register.
+The bricks, made with white enamel fused to the brick body through a single firing process, were renowned in their time for their beauty, quality like fine china, and would not crack or craze.
 In overall design, the storefront is premodernist but features a pressed metal cornice looking back on earlier times, even ancient times with its Greek styling.
 However, its predominantly white walls and geometry look forward to art nouveau and modernist design, while its brickwork quoins complete the unusual design.
 The Quaintance Block was designed and constructed by architect James H. Gow, locally raised and educated at Jarvis Hall college.